mdbtxt1

 Atom Domain

-A period domain, also called "atom domain", is a region (a set of points) sharing a property that is easily computed and makes for a good representation function.
+An "atom domain", or dominant period region, is a region (a connected set of points) sharing a property that is easily computed and makes for a good representation function.
 This method was first described by Peitgen and Richter in The Beauty of Fractals (1986).

-Rendering Mandelbrot images with period domains in different colors makes it easy to find certain island Mu-molecules and embedded Julia sets.
+Rendering Mandelbrot images with atom-domains in different colors makes it easy to find certain island Mu-molecules and embedded Julia sets.

-Given a single specific point, the "atom-domain period" of that point is an integer that is equal to the period of a nearby mu-atom.
+Given a single specific point, one can easily find a number that is equal to the period of a nearby mu-atom.
 This might be called a "nearby dominant period", "period of the dominant mu-atom", or a "tuning" period.
+It does not indicate that the given specific point is inside that mu-atom or any other, even if the point is known to be in the interior.

 Contents